 - 3M Gloss Metallic Gold Vinyl Wrap: About $2.30 per square foot on Amazon; about $690 for a midsize car

-- Arlon Gold Vinyl Wrap: About $3.40 per square foot on Amazon; about $1,020 for a midsize car
+- Arlon Gold Vinyl Wrap: About $3.40 per square foot (not available on Amazon); about $1,020 for a midsize car

 - Avery Gloss Gold Metallic Vinyl Wrap: About $1.70 per square foot on Amazon; about $510 for a midsize car